-Thanks for pointing it out.
-I fixed it.
+Answer: This has been corrected.

 Pag.
 1, column 2, the phrase "This ensures that the beam particles will not gain additional slice energy spread when undergoing acceleration".
 While it is clear how this is related to the fact that the longitudinal electric field does not depend on r, it is not clear why it is also related to a linear transverse force.
 Maybe the phrase should be reformulated (or clarified).

-I agree, it is not related to a linear transverse force.
-I will reformulate this sentence.
+Answer: We have reformulated this sentence as:

 …and does not depend on \xi = ct - z inside the bubble[3].
 The fact that the accelerating field does not depend on r ensures that the beam particles will not gain additional slice energy spread when undergoing acceleration and betatron oscillations inside the bubble.
 Also, the fact that the transverse linear focusing force does not depend on \xi ensures that the beam particles at different longitudinal positions will oscillate at the same betatron frequency, if they have the same energy.
+If one of these properties is satisfied then the Panofsky Wenzel theorem(\cite{PWT}) guarantees that the other is as well.

 Pag.
 2, column 1, line 15: the line starts with a comma.

-Thanks for pointing it out.
-I fixed it.
+Answer: This has been corrected.

 Pag.
 2, column 1, line 28: "Therefore the beam parameters need to be changed to match the beam to the plasma".
 Maybe "optimized" is more appropriate than "changed".

-I agree.
-I replaced ‘changed’ with ‘optimized’.
+Answer: We have replaced ‘changed’ with ‘optimized’.

 Pag.
 2, column 1, line 33: "if the witness beam parameters are fixed".
 This phrase should be clarified.
 What do the authors mean by "fixed"?
 It seems that it is not possible to change the witness beam parameters, however, few lines below, they write to change the beam focal plane.
 This is an important point because one relevant result of the paper is the condition to inject a beam in order to minimize the emittance growth.
 It is not very clear why it is possible to change the focal plane but not to inject a matched beam.

-Yes there are some confusions here.
-I will work on this part to make it more clear to the readers.
-But in reality the beam is fixed, for both Twiss parameters and its location.
-What we change is the location of the plasma.
-By moving the position of the plasma, we can equivalently think we are “changing” the witness beam’s focal plane position relative to the plasma.
-So although I say ‘change the beam focal plane position’, what we really do is the change the position of the plasma, and the witness beam’s focal plane position is ‘changed’ in the frame of plasma.
+Answer: We have added a sentence that gives an explanation for how the focal plane is changed, “We also discuss how to choose the focal plane (by moving the plasma source forward or backward) to minimize the emittance growth for an unmatched beam with fixed parameters.”

 Pag.2, column 2, Eq.
 (2).
 It could be useful, if possible, also to write the condition for the plasma density profile n_p(z).

-The adiabatic condition in terms of n_p(z) is:
+Answer: We have added the adiabatic condition in terms of the plasma density as well.

-It contains a complicated coefficient, so I think it is not very elegant to write the adiabatic condition in terms of n_p.
-If you think it is good to show this condition in terms of n_p explicitly, I can add it into the paper.

 Pag.
 3, column 1, 4 lines before Eq.
-(7), when f_phi(phi) is defined.
+(7) (now it is Eq.
+(8)), when f_phi(phi) is defined.
 It is written in Appendix A, but here it should be better explained the meaning of this function.
 Moreover, in the following phrase, the average gamma symbol is used, but it is explained after Eq.
 (9).
 Also, after Eq.
 (12), there is the explanation of the average phi, which is already used here.
 I think it's better to explain and clarify here all these symbols.

-My modification is in the following (I don’t use the \bar anymore):
+Answer: We have modified the sentence in question to the following: